Team: 3 UX / UI Designers

 We were thrilled to find positive responses to the changes we made.
 One user, as alluded to earlier, even decided to go to the shop after testing.
 When users understood the feel of the shop and what was available in store, they were able to connect with the shop’s inviting atmosphere and learn its commitment to the community through the wide array of local offerings available in store.
 We took note of the additional suggestions for future iterations with the stakeholder.

 For me, this project was another fun discovery in how design makes a huge impact on the everyday.
-Something that seems as simple as a drink menu can be surprisingly challenging to lay out information effectively, especially when there is multiple categories of pricing on a small screen!
+Something that seems as simple as a drink menu can be surprisingly challenging to lay out information effectively, especially when there are multiple categories of pricing on a small screen!
 This gave me a new level of appreciation for businesses selling food, beverages and services.

 I find with every project there will be at least one assumption I test out where users will prove me wrong and this site was no different.
 I call this a key learning, but truly it is a key mantra!